 No matter which location you choose to set up your Facebook party, you should always personally message the hostess with the link to the event or group and ask her to share that link with people she would like to invite, by personally messaging each and every guest.
 Yes, it takes her a bit of time, but you really only want her to focus on those she truly believes will be interested.
 From there, the guests can choose to attend or not, and you will be safe from having your party posts marked as spam.

 Then, to avoid having your account temporarily blocked (aka FB jail) for posting too quickly, we recommend that you post different types of posts such as photo posts, status posts, videos and/or blog links, and switch up your content from time to time.
 Through our research, we have found that it’s not the location of the Facebook party that matters, but rather what content you are sharing and how you are posting.
 People want to be shown a good time while they learn about your products, so be sure to give them a nice presentation and post upbeat content with fun graphics – and don’t forget to add those Call to Actions so they know to engage!

-Have a fantastic time throwing your Facebook parties wherever you want, but be sure to follow our simple guidelines of hostess coaching, creating as much of your own graphics as possible using our content library (beta) if you’re a CinchShare Brand Ambassador, and alternating your post types and spacing them out 3-5 mins each for the best attendee experience.
+Have a fantastic time throwing your Facebook parties wherever you want, but be sure to follow our simple guidelines of hostess coaching, creating as many of your own graphics as possible (or feel free to use our custom ready-made graphics in our shared folder!) alternating your post types and spacing them out 3-5 mins each for the best attendee experience.
 Remember, the room where you are throwing your party honestly isn’t what’s most important, but rather HOW you go about getting guests to attend and WHAT you actually present, so have a blast trying out the four different locations to party to see which one you like best.
 Party on!